 A scrub for your scalp is the product you didn't know you needed to have in your life.
 The sea salt removes product and sebum buildup, and it soothes any itchiness you have at the top of your head.

 Apart from the annoying flakes that trickle down onto your clothing, a dry and itchy scalp causes discomfort.
-This shampoo from Dove not only reduces the amount of flaking but also packs your hair with hydration.
+This shampoo from Dove not only reduces the amount of flaking but also packs your hair and scalp with hydration.

 "The Oribe Serene Scalp Anti-Dandruff Shampoo is a luxurious formula that uses salicylic acid to deeply cleanse the scalp, eliminate dandruff flakes, and alleviate itchiness and irritation," says Burgess.
 "In addition to eliminating dandruff, salicylic acid is a beta-hydroxy acid, which also helps to soften hair and improve shine.
 The formula also contains caffeine to energize the scalp and rejuvenate hair follicles and is enriched with our beloved signature fragrance."